-ONS have published a blog where more can be read about the UK variant.
+ONS have published a blog where more can be read about COVID-19 variants.

-It should be noted that there is considerable uncertainty around these estimates due to the small numbers of Alpha (UK) variant compatible positives detected in Northern Ireland and also given that not all cases that are positive on the ORF1ab and N-genes will be the Alpha (UK) variant.
+It should be noted that there is considerable uncertainty around these estimates due to the small numbers of Alpha variant compatible positives detected in Northern Ireland and also given that not all cases that are positive on the ORF1ab and N-genes will be the Alpha variant.